 For wheelchair users, mobility assistance dogs can be trained to perform a wide range of tasks such as opening and closing doors, retrieving items from the floor and even turning small switches on and off.

-In this article, we look at how mobility assistance dogs can travel safely in mobility cars and wheelchair accessible vehicles.
+This article looks at how mobility assistance dogs can travel safely in mobility cars and wheelchair-accessible vehicles.

 Be Safe – Do Not Let Your Dog Travel Loose in the Car

-Of course, there is a temptation to just let your dog make itself comfortable in the car – finding its own place in the vehicle to suit its shape and size and leaving it the option to move around whenever it feels restless.
-The problem with this approach is that although it is always well-meant, it really isn’t what is best for your dog.
+Of course, it is tempting just to let your dog make itself comfortable in the car – finding its place in the vehicle to suit its shape and size and leaving it the option to move around whenever it feels restless.
+The problem with this approach is that although it is always well-meant, it isn’t what is best for your dog.

 The fact is that the car can be as dangerous an environment for dogs as it can for humans.